Miss Charm 2024: Location and date

-On 24 June 2024, The Miss Charm Organization announced that the competition would take place in Los Angeles, California, the United States between 12 and 24 August 2024.
-However, on 1 August the event was postponed as eleven contestants were ineligible for a US visa.
+On 24 June 2024, the Miss Charm Organization announced that the competition would take place in Los Angeles, California, United States, between 12 and 24 August 2024.
+However, on 1 August, the event was postponed after eleven contestants were found to be ineligible for U.S. visas.

-On 14 October, the organization announced that the competition would return to Ho Chi Minh City, Vietnam between 9 and 21 December 2024.
+On 14 October, the organization announced that the competition would be relocated to Ho Chi Minh City, Vietnam, and rescheduled to take place between 9 and 21 December 2024.

-The preliminary and final competitions were held at Nguyen Du Stadium in Ho Chi Minh City, Vietnam, with the former on 18 December and the latter on 21 December 2024.
+The preliminary and final competitions were held at Nguyen Du Stadium in Ho Chi Minh City, with the preliminary competition taking place on 18 December and the final competition on 21 December 2024.